-The day of the accident, thousands gathered outside STAPLES Center at L.A.
-LIVE and a massive memorial with flowers, cards and gifts began to take shape.
-Impromptu shrines also sprang up at Kobe Bryant murals across the city.
-Venice-based muralist Jules Muck was the first street artist to create a new tribute mural - her "Kobe & Gigi Forever" was completed several hours after the tragedy.
+Venice-based muralist Jules Muck was the first street artist to create a new tribute mural - her "Kobe & Gigi Forever" was completed just hours after the tragedy.
 Tribute murals have since been created in Los Angeles, across the country, and around the world.

 Downtown LA - “Los Angeles Culture” by Jonas Never (2016)

 Jonas Never is perhaps best known for his "Touch of Venice" mural as well as his "Game of Thrones" mural at Brennan's.
 His memorial portraits include Nipsey Hussle, Jonathan Gold and Anthony Bourdain.
 Painted in 2016, Never's "Los Angeles Culture" portrait of Kobe Bryant is tucked away on Lebanon Street a block from the LA Convention Center.

 1337 Lebanon St (at Cameron Lane), Los Angeles 90015

 Grand Central Market - Jonas Never (February 2020)